Brighter-bits/EverybodyCodes/README.md

 Nothing apparently, it works perfectly fine now.

 Okay, I've put the algorithm into a function with a start and end variable, then got all the possible start variables.
 I then spent an hour because I kept calculating the max time instead of the min.

+# Day 14

+Oh, this looks horrible.
+I'm going to need to create a Tensor class which can hold all of the information... and also expand dynamically.
+I'm not too sure how to do this, but I'm going to spend some time on it.

+This is ballooning out of control, I think I'll need to use a different method.
+Since I only need the height, I'll only count the up and down commands as the rest are irrelevant.

+Okay, part 1 complete, but part two looks like it will need a Tensor.

+Spent more hours on that, don't use a Tensor, it is FAR too much work.
+Instead, I'll have a dictionary which holds all of the points I have visited, if I get a new point, nothing will happen as it is already set to True.
+I will then count how many items I have in the dictionary.

+The next one is harder, I have paths, and I need to find the shortest distances.........
+A* again?
+Really?
+I just did that in the last quest...

+Fine.
+I will check every single item in the dictionary and then check if the adjacent segments are in the dictionary, if they are, we set up a link between them.

+# Day 15

+Dijkstra again?
+This feels repetetive at this point